abdojulari/transcript-editor/README.md

 ### Making Collections/Groups

 Sometimes you may want to group your audio in different ways for the user.
-If you are using Pop Up Archive, this step is required since they requires all your audio files to belong to a *collection*.
+If you are using Pop Up Archive, this step is required since Pop Up requires all your audio files to belong to a *collection*.
 You can create collections similar to how you create transcripts--with a manifest file.

 In your project folder, you should find an empty .csv file: [project/my-project/data/collections_seeds.csv](project/sample-project/data/collections_seeds.csv).
 It contains almost the same columns as the transcript manifest file.
 If you are using Pop Up Archive, you must fill out the last two columns (*vendor*, *vendor_identifier*) as *pop_up_archive* and the Pop Up Archive collection id respectively.
 The collection id can be found by clicking on a collection in your Pop Up Archive dashboard and look at the URL (e.g. https://www.popuparchive.com/collections/1234), in which case the collection id is *1234*